Alex Mullen (memory athlete)

-Alex Mullen (born 3 March 1992) is an American memory competitor, three-time world memory champion, and physician.
+Alex Mullen (born 3 March 1992) is an American former memory competitor, three-time world memory champion, and physician.
 The first American to win the world title, he won for three consecutive years the 2015, 2016, and 2017 World Memory Championships and held the IAM world No. 1 ranking from 2016-2019.
 He was also the 2022 and 2023 Memory League World Champion.
 Along with his wife, he runs Mullen Memory - a nonprofit which "provides free resources exploring memory palaces as learning tools."

 Personal life

 Mullen was born in Princeton, New Jersey.
 He grew up in Oxford, Mississippi and attended Oxford High School, where he competed on the varsity swimming and tennis teams.
 In his senior year, Mullen was a National Merit Finalist and fourth award winner at the Intel International Science and Engineering Fair for a team project with his future wife, Cathy Chen.
 He attended Johns Hopkins University and studied biomedical engineering and applied mathematics.
 He received his M.D. from the University of Mississippi School of Medicine in 2019.
 Both he and his wife received the Jim and Donna Barksdale Scholarship to cover the full cost of attendance of medical school.
 In 2020, he began a diagnostic radiology residency at the University of Alabama at Birmingham.